This is a test message to test the length of the message box.

 Conclusion

-The ABAP Development Tools offer additional options for debugging source code, back when SE80 still did.
+The ABAP Development Tools now offer additional debugging options beyond what SE80 provides.
 As more and more applications rely on stateless and HTTP communication, it is also important that these applications remain easy to debug.

 Further information: